Sodaware

 Here’s the list of paid and unpaid advertisers I settled on:

-Paid Advertisers:
+Paid Advertisers

 • Google AdWords — AdWords appear on nearly all Google search results pages, and AdSense is shown on a huge amount of other websites.